Hades-Speedrunning/RemoveCutscenes/README.md

 **This is not [leaderboard](https://speedrun.com/hades) legal, and any runs found to be using this mod _will_ be rejected**

 # Installation
-To install RemoveThanatos, go the the [Releases](https://github.com/Museus/RemoveCutscenes/releases) tab and download the latest .zip file.
+To install RemoveCutscenes, go to the [Releases](https://github.com/Museus/RemoveCutscenes/releases) tab and download the latest .zip file.
 This will include the following files:

 -   Mods/
     - RemoveCutscenes/